-We are all making still serious mistakes with our finances.
+We all make mistakes with our finances.
 I’m not talking about making hard decisions and choosing which bills to pay and which to leave for another month.
-I’m talking about simple financial choices and mistakes American workers are making with their paychecks.
+These are simple financial choices and the biggest money mistakes American workers are making with their paychecks.

-Not Capturing Their Employer Match
+1. Not Capturing Their Employer Match

-Not Minimizing Their Tax Bill
+2. Not Minimizing Their Tax Bill

-Loaning Too Much To Uncle Sam
+3. Loaning Too Much Money to Uncle Sam